yuce/teacup_nats/README.md

 $ rebar3 shell --apps teacup
 ```

+## API

 ### Aysnchronous Connection

+When using asycnhronous connections, you need to wait for a `{Conn, ready}`
+message before publishing messages, subcribing to/unsubscribing from subjects.

 * Connection functions:
     * `teacup_nats:connect()`: Connect to the NATS server at address `127.0.0.1`, port `4222`,